jordenc/com.synology.surveillance/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.2.0**
+- New action cards that enable and disable a camera.

 **Version 1.1.7**
 - Better error catching to prevent crashing app.